+5.1.10.
 Konstantin Winterstein, German citizen

 Professional career: Konstantin Winterstein studied at the Technical Universities in Darmstadt and in Berlin, where he completed a degree in Production Engineering.
 In 2004 he received his MBA from INSEAD in Fontainebleau and Singapore.
 From 1997 to 2014 he has held various positions with the BMW Group.
-Since 2014 he is managing director of Ringmetall AG in Munich.
+Since 2014 he is a member of the management board of Ringmetall AG in Munich.
 From 2006 to 2011 he served on the Supervisory Board of Süd-Chemie AG.